 This Grumman F4F-4 Wildcat was the only fighter that could couple with the Zero of the Imperial Japanese Navy at the time of the opening of US-Japan war with the Pearl Harbor attack on December 1941 in the Great East Asian War.
 By the way, in the Pearl Harbor attack, the Japanese Navy did not attack the private facilities and the hospital ship.
 There should have never been anything attacked intentionally.
 The Wildcat is the world’s most advanced fighter of those days.
 It is a folding type, main wing to facilitate handling on the aircraft carrier, and six 12.7mm machine-gun are equipped.

-Zero fighter was superior in turn ability and cruising distance.
+Zero fighters were superior in turnability and cruising distance.
 Wildcat was superior in terms of the rapidly descending performance and bulletproof performance, equipped with a radio.
 Other performances are almost the same.
 Wildcat fought with Zero at the same level to use two fighter team fighting called Thach Weave tactics and Hit-and-run tactics.

 The marking of the aircraft is the 41st Fighter Squadron, USS Ranger, CV-4.
 U.S. national insignia before May 12, 1942, had a red circle in the center, and from January 5, 1942, to May 12, 1942, there was a red stripe in the rudder of the tail wings.
 Very cool with the colorful marking.

 When inking in the panel lines, there are many raised rivets on the surface, it is difficult to wipe unnecessary paint.
-But I personally like it because the contrast of light and dark is clearer rather than not doing it.
+But I like it because the contrast between light and dark is clearer rather than not doing it.

 There is a part that seemed to be bad appearance when there was a little gap when fitting the whole landing gear to the aircraft’s body, I fixed it with putty and bridged the gap.
 The bottom of the aircraft is also well-molded.
 I am thankful that the number of parts is small.